monooso/docker-gulp/README.md

 # Gulp for Docker #
-Ephemeral Docker container for installing Node modules, and running Gulp commands (such as `gulp watch`).
+Ephemeral Docker container for installing Node modules, and running Gulp commands.
+If no command is specified, defaults to running `gulp watch`.

 ## Typical usage ##